regret-17/more-pruning-less-/readme.md

 - [ShareX](https://getsharex.com/) Best screenshot software there is.
 Still sad there isn't a linux version.
 The next best thing for linux is [Flameshot](https://github.com/flameshot-org/flameshot)
 - [Open Broadcast Software (OBS)](https://obsproject.com/) Best video recording and streaming software there is.
 Pretty self-explanitory.
 - [List of Adobe Alternatives](https://twitter.com/XdanielArt/status/1434611199140896772) Sick list of alternatives to adobe suite software.
 Useful for linux or if you just hate adobe (But, of course, pirating their software will always be moral :P )
+- [youtube-dl](https://ytdl-org.github.io/youtube-dl/) Command line program for downloading vids from youtube and [others](https://ytdl-org.github.io/youtube-dl/supportedsites.html), including mp3s and thumbnails.
+No more "youtube download mp3" searching for you.
+Albeit, if you insist on using a website, [AllTube](https://alltubedownload.net/) is a website that uses youtube-dl for it's backend.
+If you dont want to use command line, you can also get [youtube-dl GUI](https://github.com/jely2002/youtube-dl-gui).

 ## Cool Stuff
 - [Super Mario War (SMWStuff Continuation)](https://github.com/mmatyas/supermariowar) A fan-made multiplayer Super Mario Bros. style deathmatch game in which players try to beat one another in a variety of gameplay modes.
 Super fun party game.
 Basically, Duck Game, before Duck Game, with goomba stomps.
 If you're not sold [here's a video showcasing the game and talking about it's history](https://www.youtube.com/watch?v=RqS7ad_BFg4)